Temporomandibular joint and muscle disorders (TMJ/TMD)

 TMD may cause:

-- Pain may be worse with chewing, yawning, or opening and closing the mouth
+- Pain that may be worse with chewing, yawning, or opening and closing the mouth

 - Clicking, popping, or grating sounds with movement of the jaw